-Unfortunately the orange part is very bitter and contains indigestible chemicals can give you gas if eaten in large quantities.
+Unfortunately, the orange part is very bitter and contains indigestible chemicals that can give you gas if eaten in large quantities.

-When was the last time you ate orange with the skin on?
-The only time you eat orange skin is if you scrub it against a grater and eat its zest with a dessert like chocolate.
+When was the last time you ate an orange with the skin?
+The only time you eat orange peel is if you scrub it against a grater and taste its zest on desserts like chocolate cake.

 The key here is shaving the orange part off while leaving the white pity part intact.
-This way you still get the most nutrition but not the nasty bitter flavour.
+This way, you still get the most nutrition but not the nasty bitter flavor.

 Chop both ends off.